 So, let's talk about a few ways you can unwrap and reveal your shiny skills to the world without a website, okay?

 Even if you don't have a website, create a Facebook business page so you can post about services and other industry trends.
 Create some graphics or samples and upload them there.
 Use your personal Facebook account to join Facebook groups, network and share what you know.
 Believe me, you'll get noticed if you share valuable tidbits of information.

 I just created a free 5-day course on how to land clients using Facebook groups.
-You can join here.
+Sign up here to gain access.

 Create an About.me page.

 I love the title - About Me.
 That says it all, doesn't it?
 You can establish an online presence with a one-page About.me site.
 Go the free route (a branded page + an email signature) or pay $79 for a year to have your personalized domain, email signature and more.

 What's a one-sheet?
 Well, it's a promotional piece where you present yourself in a way that gets you noticed, will get potential clients interested in you, and will get them to act on your call to action.

 Whatever method you use to create your one-sheet, make sure it includes: